mwrnd/innova2_experiments/xdma_opencapi/README.md

 ### PCIe x8 Setup

-PCIe x8 using 250mm cables fails.
+PCIe x8 using 250mm IPEX cables fails.

 ![PCIe x8 Breakout and OpenCAPI Breakout All Connections](img/OpenCAPI_and_PCIe_x8_Adapters_with_All_Connections.jpg)